Lois Lane: Lois Lane and the Friendship Challenge

 A graphic novel by writer Grace Ellis and artist Brittney Williams, and focus on a 13-year-old Lois Lane as she navigates the confusing worlds of social media and friendship during summer break in the sleepy town of Liberty View.
 Released in August 2020, it is part of DC's original graphic novels for young readers.

 Girl Taking Over: A Lois Lane Story

-DC graphic novels for young adults will release Girl Taking Over: A Lois Lane Story written by Sarah Kuhn and art by Arielle Jovellanos in April 2023.
+DC graphic novels for young adults, Girl Taking Over: A Lois Lane Story, written by Sarah Kuhn and art by Arielle Jovellanos was released in April 2023.

 Novels

 Lois Lane

 Lois is the protagonist in the young adult novel series, Lois Lane, written by Gwenda Bond and published by Switch Press.
 The series follows the adventures of Lois Lane as a savvy, whip-smart, and unafraid contemporary teenage high school girl.
 The first book in the series, Fallout, was revealed by the author in 2014 and was released on May 1, 2015.
 Bond revealed the second book, Double Down, in July 2015, and the book was released on May 1, 2016.

 On the series, Bond said: "Lois is an icon, of course, a superhero without any superpowers ... except her unmatched bravery and smarts.
 Not to mention her sense of humor and her commitment to truth and justice.
 She's also one of my all-time favorite characters—which is why I jumped at the chance to write a novel featuring a teen Lois, moving to Metropolis and becoming a reporter for the first time.
 And, most of all, to get to put Lois front and center in the starring role, obviously."